Data-driven decision making

 Data-driven decision making is rooted in data analytics which aims to produce actionable insights.
 We help you understand the big picture and bring you the facts which will support you in making even the hard decisions.
 We will also show you how its value can be enriched even further and how this value can be managed.

 Any decision made is just a guess if it’s not data-driven

 Measuring enables development and profitability, as this sets the foundation of your new data-driven decisions in facts rather than guesses, estimations, and past experiences.
 Just measuring is obviously not enough, because data without analysis lacks context.
 Once your data has been measured and analyzed correctly, these facts can be presented, and your data becomes actionable.
 Plans without facts are merely guesses and plans based on guesses seldom lead to the desired conclusion.

 Understand your business, it’s necessary

-Measurements and data collection need to be planned carefully and all of the things in focus should have a direct application to the business as a whole.
-Once you’re creating your plans, it’s extremely important to understand the big picture of your business, its core goals and reflect all of the data you’re about to gather against them.
+Measurements and data collection need to be planned carefully and all the things in focus should have a direct application to the business.
+Once you’re creating your plans, it’s extremely important to understand the big picture of your business, its core goals and reflect all the data you’re about to gather against them.

 Once starting an entirely new venture, data can be gathered from a variety of sources and your customer base should be involved right from the start.
 Once you’re piloting and creating MVPs (Minimum Viable Products), you have a means of gathering feedback and data at the earliest stage possible.
 By doing this, you are enabling agile development, in which plans may change if the feedback and data show that the end-results are not what you expected.

-Data and information can be visualized with a variety of dashboards, reports and business intelligence tools, which enable key personnel to access data relevant to their role and see how well for example their department is performing in regards to the organization’s key performance indicators with one quick glance.
+Data and information can be visualized with a variety of dashboards, reports, and business intelligence tools, which enable key personnel to access data relevant to their role and see how well for example their department is performing in regard to the organization’s key performance indicators with one quick glance.
 This saves time as one no longer has to spend time deciphering the data presented to them.